 - Improving the energy efficiency of our houses (and the negative environmental impact of making those improvements that we also need to consider)

-I am not a climate change scientist.
-I am not claiming expert knowledge in the area of climate change.
-I look at both sides of the debate with a critical eye and some common sense, and I present some points that offer (I think) fresh perspective.
+I am not a climate change scientist nor am I claiming expert knowledge in the area of climate change.
+I try to look at both sides of the debate with a critical eye and some common sense, and I present some points that offer (I think) fresh perspective.
 Some of my comments are meant to be somewhat snarky.
 No disrespect of climate change scientists, or anyone else, is intended.

 Resources and Links